-At least three fire drills are conducted in all oncampus student housing facilities during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
-Generally, two fire drills are conducted in the fall semester, and one is conducted in the spring.
+At least one fire drill is conducted in all on-campus student housing facilities during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
+Generally, one fire drill is conducted in the fall semester, and one is conducted in the spring.

 However, concerns from the ongoing COVID-19 pandemic and limited campus access affected the number of fire drills conducted in the Spring and Fall 2021 semesters.
 Fire drills are only conducted Monday through Friday between 10:00am and 10:00pm.
-The drills are coordinated and conducted by the Residential Life, Resident Assistants, and Environmental Safety and Health.
+The drills are coordinated and conducted by Residential Life, Resident Assistants, and Environmental Safety and Health.

-All occupants of the residence hall are required to evacuate the building during the drill and may not re-enter until authorized by fire personnel and subsequently the Community Director.
-To facilitate a timely exit, obstructing hallways, breezeways, stairwells, or exit doors in any manner is prohibited
+Every occupant in a student housing facility is required to evacuate the building during fire drills.
+Occupants may not re-enter until authorized by fire personnel and subsequently the Community Director.
+To facilitate a timely exit, obstructing hallways, breezeways, stairwells, or exit doors in any manner is prohibited.

-Evacuation drills are monitored and analyzed by the Department of Environmental Safety and Health to evaluate egress and behavioral patterns.
-Reports are prepared to identify deficient equipment so repairs can be made immediately. that Recommendations for improvements submitted to the appropriate departments for consideration.
-Resident Advisors are trained in these procedures and act as an ongoing resource for students living in residential facilities.
-Both the Environmental Safety and Health and the Office of Residential Life departments documents each test conducted, which includes a description of the test, the date the test was held, the time the test started/ended, and whether the test was announced or unannounced.
+Evacuation drills are monitored and analyzed by Environmental Safety and Health to evaluate potential risks, egress, and behavioral patterns.
+Work Requests are submitted to Facilities Management through the Help Portal at umbc.assetworks.cloud/ready for any deficiencies or damages identified during the drills to ensure repairs are made as soon as possible.
+Recommendations for improvements identified during the drill are documented and submitted to the appropriate departments for consideration.

+Environmental Safety and Health and Residential Life document each drill conducted in reports, which includes a description of the test, the date the test was held, the time the test started/ended, whether the test was announced or unannounced, and identified deficiencies or damages.